swegner/jake-jshint/readme.md

 [![build status](https://secure.travis-ci.org/NotMyself/jshint-runner.png)](http://travis-ci.org/NotMyself/jshint-runner)
 # lint-runner

-Lint Runner provides a convenient front-end to [JSHint](http://www.jshint.com), a linter for Javascript.
+Jake JsHint provides a convenient front-end to [JSHint](http://www.jshint.com), a linter for Javascript.
 It should also work for [JSLint](http://www.jslint.com/).

 You're welcome to use the runner for your own projects.
 (See license below.)
 This project was just a quick hack, so I can't vouch for its robustness, but it should work in most cases.
 One flaw I'm aware of is that it assumes all files are UTF8-encoded, which may not be true for your system.
 It also has no exception handling.